Laesx/youtube-music-history-scrobbler/README.md

 # Youtube Music History Scrobbler

+## Fixed as of 05/04/2025

+It was a bit scary because it did 16k API queries at once but it somehow didn't rate limit me lol

+You have to install the node modules with `npm install` o `bun install` or something, then run them with `node index.js` or `bun index.js`

+I think it currently ignores your own library uploads I'll look into fixing that or make a separate function to extract them separately

 After recently starting to use Last.fm, I wondered if there was a way to import my previous listening.
 I found solutions for Spotify and other services, but none for YTM.